OSGeo/PROJ/docs/source/usage/transformation.rst

 at each grid location.
 Actually grid shifts are normally computed based on an interpolation between the containing four grid points.

-PROJ.4 supports use of grid files for shifting between various reference frames.
+PROJ supports use of grid files for shifting between various reference frames.
-The grid shift table formats are ctable (the binary format produced by the PROJ.4 ``nad2bin`` program), NTv1 (the old Canadian format), and NTv2 (``.gsb`` - the new Canadian and Australian format).
+The grid shift table formats are ctable (the binary format produced by the PROJ ``nad2bin`` program), NTv1 (the old Canadian format), and NTv2 (``.gsb`` - the new Canadian and Australian format).